-Saint Mother Theodore Guerin Scholar Program
+Saint Mother Theodore Guerin Honors Program

-Saint Mary-of-the-Woods College was founded in 1840 by Saint Mother Theodore Guerin, a woman well ahead of her time who impacted countless lives.
-An entrepreneurial leader who was dedicated to serving all people, regardless of race, religion or background, Guerin was passionate about educating students and preparing them to become leaders.
 To recognize students who embody the principles by which Mother Theodore Guerin lived and served, SMWC created the Saint Mother Theodore Guerin Scholarship Competition.
-The College will award 4 full tuition and 10 partial Saint Mother Theodore Guerin Scholarships to students nationwide who have used their unique experiences, aptitudes and abilities to make a difference in their local communities and beyond.
+The College will award 4 full tuition Saint Mother

+Theodore Guerin Scholarships to students nationwide who have used their unique experiences, aptitudes and abilities to make a difference in their local communities and beyond.